This medication is used to treat the following conditions:

 - If you are currently taking any other medications (including prescription drugs, over-the-counter medications, and herbal supplements),

-- Avoid drinking alcohol because it induces drowsiness.
+- Avoid alcohol because it causes drowsiness.

-- If you are undergoing surgery
+- If you are having surgery